Pradyumn-Ag/Touchless_Motion_Control_Switch/README.md

 # Touchless Motion Control Switch with CD4017 ✋⚡

 ## 📝 Project Overview
-This project is a Touchless Motion Control Switch designed for the Electronic Devices and Circuits Lab (NECC209).
+This project is a Touchless Motion Control Switch.
 The system operates by detecting motion using an infrared (IR) sensor, which triggers a CD4017 decade counter IC.
 This allows the circuit to control a relay or LED, toggling appliances on or off without physical contact.

 ## 🎥 Working Demonstration
 You can view the working video of the hardware prototype in my Google Drive folder: